-This therapeutic writing group is not a class or a workshop; it’s group therapy.
-This is important because the therapeutic environment, protected by principles of confidentiality and non-judgement, creates a uniquely safe space for vulnerable, hidden/edited material to find expression.
+The therapeutic writing group environment, protected by principles of confidentiality and non-judgement, creates a uniquely safe space for vulnerable, hidden/edited material to find expression.
 Paying attention to what the writing reveals and then further validating and processing it within the group has a powerfully beneficial therapeutic effect.

 An added benefit of group therapy is that people can discover that there is a universal quality to our most vulnerable and private perceptions and impulses.
 This insight can reduce a sense of isolation, shame, anxiety, and depression; it fosters a deeper sense of connection with others as well as, ultimately, with oneself.

 No experience needed.
 The idea is to use writing as a tool to facilitate self-awareness, it’s not inteded to be performative.
 The group avoids critique and pays no attention to grammar, spelling or structure.
 In fact, the intention is to leave all that behind.